exposit/katamoiran/_posts/2017-01-12-lb-aw-mashup.md

 The modifier can be no higher than +3 at this point.
 If it's higher, it's +3.

-Add one for each Condition that helps.
+Add one for each Condition that helps and for any bonuses.
 Subtract one for each Condition that hinders.
 Any given Condition can only come into play once per roll; if a Condition already changes the roll in some way (by making you a target, say, or requiring or allowing the roll in the first place) it is not counted again now.

 The modifier can no higher than +4 at this point; if it's higher, reduce it to 4.
 If it's lower than -1, you can opt to do something else, narratively, or roll anyway.